mavens-group/mavens-group.github.io/content/authors/RamManohar/_index.md

 user_groups:
   - Alumni
 ---
 Ram was a master’s student in the Department of Physics and Nanotechnology at SRM Institute of Science and Technology.

-He worked on the ab initio DFT study of PMMA/TiO nanocomposite.
+He worked on the _ab-initio_ DFT study of PMMA/TiO$_\mathsf{2}$ nanocomposite.